ekaterinasharay7/ekaterinasharay7/README.md

 ### These is my Git 👋
-#I'm  Sharay Ekaterina and I am a student of FAMCS BSU!
+I'm  Sharay Ekaterina and I am a student of FAMCS BSU!
 I am trying to improve my skills in different spheres and here you can find some of tasks I have made.
 There are some repositories with my works

 <pre>
+ ✨
   *PP Labs - here you can find Java labs
-  *OSI Labs - here you can find Operation Systems Labs *Algorithms Labs - here you can find labs from course " Algorithms and Data Structure " BSU *e_sharay - repository with my CV✨
+  *OSI Labs - here you can find Operation Systems Labs *Algorithms Labs - here you can find labs from course " Algorithms and Data Structure " BSU *e_sharay - repository with my CV
+ ✨
 </pre>